Codiux/Survival-Game/README.md

 $ cd build && cmake .. && make
 ```

+*Note:* You need to be in Survival-Game directory in order to run this.
+Because this executable aren't working directory independent yet.

 ### Dependencies
 You need to have the prerequisite below in your system before you can build this.
 - SFML